nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf9160_gs.rst

    The **Do you need to activate an iBasis SIM?** pop-up opens.

 #.
-Click :guilabel:`Device View` if you have an activated SIM.
-   You are taken to the page for your device.

-   Click :guilabel:`Add iBasis SIM` if you have not yet activated your iBasis SIM card.
-   See the |activate_sim_section| section for more information.

-#.
-Wait for the device to reconnect to nRF Cloud.
+Click :guilabel:`Continue` and wait for the device to reconnect to nRF Cloud.
    It is normal for the device to disconnect and reconnect multiple times during device provisioning.

+   If you have not yet activated the iBasis SIM card that came with your |DK|, click :guilabel:`Activate iBasis SIM` instead, and follow the instructions.

 The |DK| is now added to your nRF Cloud account.
 This is indicated by the |led_publishing_data|, which shows that the device is publishing data.
 See :ref:`Asset Tracker v2 LED indication <led_indication>` for more information.

-To access the page for your device later in the nRF Cloud portal, click :guilabel:`Devices` under :guilabel:`Device Management` in the navigation pane on the left.
+On nRF Cloud, you can access the device by clicking :guilabel:`Devices` under :guilabel:`Device Management` in the navigation pane on the left.
-This opens the **Devices** page, where you can select your device to access its device page.

 .. nrf_cloud_add_device_end